Liberatys/gopyCode/README.md

 All source code is written into a single file you can copy your code from.
 # usage

-gopyCode filending outputFileName
+gopyCode outputFileName filending

-gopyCode .java javaSummary.txt
+gopyCode javaSummary.txt .java

+it is also possible to add multiple endings gopyCode codeSummary.txt .java .go

 # Future